Sign-in Screen: School Google Acct.

 We'll start the year off with activities to encourage accurate as well as creative word choice: can you write a sentence with words in alphabetical order?
 How about a sentence where every word starts with the same letter as your name?
 Could you invent a game, and then provide written instructions for how to play it?
 BUT.... before we get started with the fun, we'll explore Typing Club and sending email!

-Google Note: In order to reach Google Classroom, students should sign into their school email account, then click on the 9-box logo on the upper right of the screen, and click on the "Google Classroom" icon at the bottom of the set of icons..
+Google Note: In order to reach Google Classroom, students should sign into their school email account, then click on the 9-dot logo on the upper right of the screen, and finally click on the "Google Classroom" icon within the set of icons that appears.